Rafael-monteiro-zancanaro/passgen/README.md

 ### Flags:

-- `--include-extra`: Add Special characters to password, making it stronger :strong:;
+- `--include-extra`: Add Special characters to password, making it stronger;

 - `--insensitive`: Limits the password to contain only lowercase characters;